 Education is one of Senita's passions, along with serving the community in a variety of ways.
 She has served as President of the Kent Intermediate Association of School Boards and as a member of the Student Advancement Foundation and Varnum’sDiversity and Inclusion Advisory Council.

-Senita has been honored with a number of community awards, including her most recent YWCA Tribute!
-Community Service, Zeta Phi Beta Woman of the Year, NAACP Presidential and Legacy awards, to name a few.
+Senita has been honored with a number of community awards, including Cornerstone University’s 2014 Alumna of the Year, a YWCA Tribute Award for community service, Zeta Phi Beta Woman of the Year, NAACP Presidential, Legacy and Giants awards, among many others.

 Senita was elected as a Third Ward City Commissioner during the primary in August 2013, and she joined the City Commission in January 2014.
 Since joining the Commission, she has served as chairwoman of the Mayor’s Safe Alliance for Everyone (SAFE) Task Force, which developed a violence-reduction strategy for the City.
 She also has served on the Great Housing Strategies committee, along with Commissioners Ruth Kelly and Elias Lumpkins, which has provided recommendations for addressing our community’s housing needs.
 Additionally, Senita has served on County’s Friend of the Court (FOC) and Lead taskforces.
 She launched a Human Trafficking workgroup to look closely at how our community has been impacted by this industry.